dy0gu/slack-ring-bot/README.md

   - Create a `.env` file based on the [`.env.example`](.env.example) file.

-  - Note that the Ring OTP code should be introduced with a large expiry time remaining.
-While Ring's authentication gives some leeway for code validity, you'll have to quickly start the bot after setting up that environment variable.
-If you don't have Ring 2FA enabled you **still** need to set this variable, but it can be any value.
+  - Be aware that while Ring's authentication gives some leeway for code validity, you'll have to quickly start the bot after setting up the Ring OTP environment variable.
+If you don't have Ring 2FA enabled you **still** need to set this variable, but it can be any value, you won't need to worry about it.

   - Start the app: